 The Courtauld’s Gender and Sexuality Research Group brings together scholars to investigate the ways in which feminist and queer politics have shaped or been shaped by visual culture.
-We publish a blog showcasing latest art historical research, and organise internal work-in-progress meetings and public events at the Courtauld.
-In 2020 the group hosted a seminar on feminist histories of blood and a lecture by Turner Prize winner Tai Shani on feminism’s occult imagination.
-The 2021 programme featured lectures by Turner Prize Winners Lubaina Himid and Helen Cammock, as well as a public seminar on Black Masculinities and Contemporary Art in Britain.
-We also collaborated with the Courtauld BAME Society to host a panel on Decentring Whiteness: A Platform for Intersectional Conversation; and with Glasgow School of Art/Glasgow International Festival of Visual Art to hold a lecture by artist susan pui san lok.
-The group aims to promote feminist and queer approaches to art history at the Courtauld and beyond, offering a space to share new scholarship and exchange ideas.
+We organise seminars, lectures, and conferences; as well as hosting talks by artists including Turner Prize Winners Lubaina Himid, Tai Shani, Helen Cammock, and members of Array Collective.
+The group aims to promote feminist and queer approaches to art history at the Courtauld and beyond, offering a space to share new research and exchange ideas.

 Convenors: Dr Rachel Warriner and Dr Edwin Coomasaru